 5) Repeat steps 1 and 2 using the same guitar, pickup selection, amp, mic and any other variables unchanged.
 Making a change will increase the stereo width but will often result in an unbalanced tone.

 Here’s the same part with the doubled guitars.
 LISTEN

 This repeats for each section of the song and if there are multiple guitar parts written or two guitarists in the band, usually each will be double tracked.

-Be careful playing the doubled part; if it’s too far off from the original it will make a unwanted ping-ponging effect especially in headphones.
+Be careful playing the doubled part; if it’s too far off from the original it will make a unwanted ping-pong effect, especially in headphones.

 Quad tracking is exactly the same, but you record each part four times.
 Each take has to be perfectly in sync or it just sounds like a terrible mess.

 So why can’t we just duplicate and delay/shift the recording a little for the same effect?
-Well, simply because it sounds like crap.
+Well, simply because it sounds lousy.